-2023 ELECTIONS: FCT SECURITY COMMITTEE ASSURES RESIDENTS OF SAFETY
+2023 Elections: FCT Security committee assures residents of safety

-The FCT Security Committee has assured the residents of the Federal Capital Territory of their safety during and after the 2023 General Elections and, therefore, urged them to come out en-masse to exercise their civic responsibility.
+The FCT Security Committee has assured the residents of the Federal Capital Territory of their safety during and after the 2023 General Elections and, therefore, urged them to come out en-men mass exercise their civic responsibility.

 The Committee said adequate security arrangement has been made to guarantee the safety of officials of the Independent National Electoral Commission (INEC) as well as the residents who are expected to vote in the forthcoming election.